 Penzey's and the Spice House

-Another source that I have not tried is the Spice House.
-Their products, policies, and packaging are very similar to Penzey's, and for good reason: Both companies are run by offspring of Ruth and Bill Penzey, Sr. (Apparently, there was a family split and the two companies went their separate, yet similar, ways.)
-Anyway, Spice House has an excellent reputation.
+About a year ago, I tried the Spice House.
+Their products, policies, and packaging are very similar to Penzey's, and for good reason: Both companies are run by offspring of Ruth and Bill Penzey, Sr. They are also great.
+In general, I find the information at Spice House folksier but just as good as Penzey's and the products are also top quality.
+Prices are generally lower.

 What to Buy

-The following comments apply to Penzey's products but probably apply as well to Spice House's lines.
+The following comments apply to Penzey's and Spice House's products.

-If you try nothing else, try their cinnamon (China Cassia) or their new cinnamon blend.
-You will never buy cinnamon in a grocery store again!
+If you try nothing else, try their cinnamon (China Cassia) or Penzey's cinnamon blend.
+Some people prefer the Vietnamese cinnamon.
+But you can't go wrong.
+Either way. you will never buy cinnamon in a grocery store again!

 Cassia and cinnamon are different, but similar, products and in fact, most of what you buy labeled as cinnamon is really cassia.
 There was a shortage of true cinnamon, around 100 years ago, I think, and suppliers began to furnish cassia instead.
 We became accustomed to is and that's what we prefer now.